bartfeenstra/betty/documentation/usage/project/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 :sup:`required`

 The place type's human-readable label.
-This can be a string or :doc:`multiple translations </usage/configuration/static-translations-localizable>`.
+This can be a string or :py:class:`multiple translations <betty.locale.localizable.static.StaticTranslations>`.

 ``place_types{}.description``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :sup:`optional`

 The place type's human-readable long description.
-This can be a string or :doc:`multiple translations </usage/configuration/static-translations-localizable>`.
+This can be a string or :py:class:`multiple translations <betty.locale.localizable.static.StaticTranslations>`.

 ``presence_roles``
 ------------------